haleybristol/pizza/README.md

 # _Pizza Picker_

-#### _This is a responsive webpage that collects information from the user, concerning what toppings and size pizza they would like, then calculates a price, 01/23/2016_
+#### _This is a responsive webpage that collects information from the user about what toppings and size pizza they would like, then calculates a price.
+01/23/2016_

 #### By _**Haley Bristol**_